-Results from a survey show that 84.3% of customers agree that if a brand’s values align with theirs, they are more likely to become loyal to the brand.
+Results from a survey show that 84.3% of customers agree that if a brand’s values align with theirs, they are more likely to become loyal.

-Of course, you should also think about your website’s design–is it thought-out and visually appealing?
+Of course, you should also consider your website’s design–is it thought-out and visually appealing?

 You should choose fonts that don’t affect your content’s readability and ensure that the website’s layout provides a seamless experience for users.
-Pay attention to your Core Web Vitals, as they will indicate how delightful users experience your page.
+Pay attention to your Core Web Vitals, indicating how delightful users experience your page.

 2. Build brand loyalty through an engaged community

-The best way to build brand loyalty is through a community, which is an extension of advocacy.
+The best way to build brand loyalty is through a community, an extension of advocacy.

-Create an online group and bring users together after you know of your audience’s expectations and needs.
+Create an online group and unite users after you know your audience’s expectations and needs.
 Ensure they’re the first to learn about new products and promotions from your brand.

 Users are more likely to form positive associations if you encourage them to support your brand and give them a sense of involvement.

 For example, digital communities, such as LinkedIn/Facebook groups and forums, are an excellent place to start.
-You may also set up real-world meetings and communities where your users can interact and talk about the subjects that interest them.
+You may also set up real-world meetings and communities where your users can interact and discuss the subjects that interest them.